evhub/bbopt/README.md

 BlackBoxOptimizer.**algs**

-A dictionary mapping the valid algorithms for use in **run** to the backend that they correspond to.
+A dictionary mapping the valid algorithms for use in **run** to the pair `(backend, kwargs)` of the backend and arguments to that backend that the algorithm corresponds to.

 Supported algorithms are:
 - `"serving"` (or `None`) (`serving` backend),